Visyond/website-hugo/site/content/pricings/pricing-page.md

       - answer: >-
           Please [log in](/accounts/login/), and then navigate to the [Account tab → Billing](/dashboard#billing).
     faqSectionSubTitle: How do I manage my billing?
-  - answersList:
+#   - answersList:
-      - answer: >-
+#       - answer: >-
-          Yes.
+#           Yes.
 If you choose an annual plan, you will get a 18% discount (2 months free).
-    faqSectionSubTitle: Do you offer discounted plans?
+#     faqSectionSubTitle: Do you offer discounted plans?
   - answersList:
       - answer: >-
-          We accept credit cards, and wire transfers for the Teams plan.
+          We accept credit cards, and wire transfers for the 'Large' plan.
       - answer: >-
           We **do not** store your credit card information.
 We process payments with [Stripe](https://stripe.com/), a PCI Level 1 Service Provider (this is the most stringent level of certification available in the payments industry).
     faqSectionSubTitle: How can I pay?